Alpharouk/Alpharouk.github.io/_posts/2020-12-09-nlp-project.md

 We will be using "BBC-news" dataset ( available in Kaggle ) to do following steps:

  - Pre-process the dataset
- - Build models to classify sentences into 5 categories ( tech, business, sport, entertainment, politics )
+ - Build 3 types of model to classify sentences into 5 categories ( tech, business, sport, entertainment, politics )
  - Compare models performance
  - Visualisation of the word embedding in 2D using PCA
  - Visualisation of the word embedding in 3D using T-SNE